monad-brett/Grants-Program/applications/Monad-Application.md

 - **Payment Address:** A NEAR account to where funds can be transfered (e.g. myproject.near)
 - monadsocial.near
 - **[Level](../README.md#level_slider-levels):** 1, 2 or 3
+- This Grant request is for level 2 GJ

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*